 The Apple Lisa, also known informally as the Lisa or Lisa computer, was a personal computer manufactured by Apple beginning on January 19th, 1983.
-It directly preceded the first Mac, the Macintosh 128k, but the Lisa was a more advanced and powerful computer.
+It directly preceded the first Mac, the Macintosh 128 k, but the Lisa was a more advanced and powerful computer.
 The name "Lisa" officially stood for "Locally Integrated System Architecture," but Steve Jobs later admitted that the computer was named after his daughter, Lisa.
+Therefore, it is a backronym.

-The Lisa computer used protected memory, preemptive multitasking, a hard disk drive, and supported up to 2 MB of RAM.
-Some of these features were extremely advanced for the time; for instance, protected memory did not appear in MacOS until the early 2000s.
-The Lisa also used a mouse, and a GUI that used a desktop metaphor for working with files and programs.
+The Lisa computer used protected memory, preemptive multitasking, a hard disk drive, and supported up to 2 MB of RAM (random-access memory).
+Some of these features were extremely advanced for the time; for instance, protected memory did not appear in macOS until the early 2000s.
+The Lisa also used a mouse, and a GUI (graphical user interface) that used a desktop metaphor for working with files and programs.
 These new features for a personal computer of this era were inspired from the Xerox Alto computer.

 The Lisa sold only about 100,000 units, due to its high cost and was considered a failure.
 As a result of internal conflict, Jobs was forced off the project.
 He ended up working on the Macintosh instead, which ultimately was a huge success.